moretrim/ccHFM/README.markdown

   [HFM/#169]: https://github.com/SighPie/HFM/pull/169

-- Prevent the Papal States (aka Lazio aka the Roman Republic) from being outright annexed when Italy forms by event (“Il Risorgimento”).
+- Prevent the Papal States (aka Lazio aka the Roman Republic) from being outright annexed when Italy forms by event (*Il Risorgimento*).
 They instead get a say into the matter, and can challenge Italy ([#19], [HPM/#3] + [HPM/93c5ca], pending [HFM/#163]).

   [#19]: https://github.com/moretrim/ccHFM/issues/19